 Step 1.
 Create a design deck template. 📝

 Make it clean and make it VISUAL!
 You’re the UX pro, demonstrate that through the experience you’re providing your audience in your Research Report.
-Charts, screenshots, Highlight Reel videos, quotes, etc.
+Charts, screenshots, Reels, quotes, etc.

 Iterate as you kick off further research and continue to collect and share out insights.
 Templates evolve over time as we understand each new internal stakeholder need — and as the research needs evolve as well.